penumbra-zone/penumbra/docs/protocol/src/transactions/invariants.md

 1. The Swap commits to the claim address.
 The SwapClaim circuit enforces that the same address used to derive the swap commitment is that used to derive the note commitments for the two output notes.
 2. The SwapClaim circuit checks that the trading pair on the original Swap is the same as that on the batch swap output data.

-TODO: What happens if we swap the order of asset IDs?
-There is a canonical ordering OOC for a TradingPair that is not checked in-circuit.

 3.1 The output amounts of each note is checked in-circuit to be only due to that user's contribution of the batch swap output data.
 3.2 The circuit checks the block height of the swap matches that of the batch swap output data.
 The ActionHandler for the SwapClaim checks that the batch swap output data provided by the SwapClaim matches that saved on-chain for that output height and trading pair.